Deformations of $\mathrm{G}_2$-instantons on nearly $\mathrm{G}_2$ manifolds: Preliminaries

 We record an identity for Clifford algebras for later use and refer the reader to \cite{spinbook}*{Proposition 3.8, Ch1} for the proof.

 \begin{prop} For $\alpha \in \Lambda^p(M)$ \end{prop}

 The Clifford multiplication between a $p$-form $\alpha$ and a $1$-form $v$ can be written as \cite{spinbook}*{Proposition 3.9}

 The vector bundle $\S$ is a $\G2$-representation and since $\G2$ is the isotropy group of the 3-form $\g2$ the map $\mu\mapsto \g2\cdot\mu$ from the bundle of spinors $\S$ to itself is an isomorphism.
 The same argument holds for the 4-form $\psi$.
+The following formulae described in \cite{spinor_description,friedivaric} will prove useful in later computations.

 \begin{lemma} The subbundles of $\S$ isomorphic to $\Lambda^0$ and $\Lambda^1$ are eigenspaces of the operations of Clifford multiplication by $\g2$ and $\psi$.
 The associated eigenvalues are

 \end{lemma} \begin{proof} The bundle $\S$ is a $\G2$-representation.
 The spaces $\Lambda^0, \Lambda^1$ are its irreducible subrepresentations and thus are eigenspaces of the operators defined by the Clifford multiplication by $\g2, \psi$ respectively.
 By Schur's Lemma there exist real constants $\lambda_0,\lambda_1,\mu_0,\mu_1$ such that for all $f\in \Lambda^0, \alpha\in \Lambda^1$ Proposition \ref{cliffidenity} then implies $\sum_i e_i\cdot\g2\cdot e_i = \g2$ and $\sum_i e_i\cdot\psi\cdot e_i = \psi$ thus Using the fact that $e_i\cdot f \in \Lambda^1$ and summing over $i$ we get